MarioBossReal/godot-pck-reader/readme.md

 ## Solution

-The solution here is to structure your game so that all mods are required to have their files within a unique and defined base directory.
+The solution here is to structure your game so that all mods are required to have their files within a unique and well-defined base directory.
 For example, a mod named "mymod.pck" must not have any directory that does not begin with "mods/mymod/".
 This way, even if there are malicious resource files embedded within the PCK, they will never override any core game files and thus your application will never unintentionally load a resource that comes from an unexpected directory.